bekce/notes-importer/README.md

 #### note file format
 A file in source folder represents a note, contents of that file represents contents of the note.

+Default encoding is utf-8. set `note.encoding` property to override.

 #### datemap file
 This file is used to map dates to notes.
 Each line format: `<date>;<filename>` Example file (with date format: yyyyMMdd-HHmmss)